matias-vazquez/SistemasDigitales/LSD06/README.md

 ## Objectives

+* To develop a basic signed 4-bit calculator
-* To become familiar with the implementation of the numeric_std library in a VHDL system for arithmetic operations, by developing a simple signed 8-bit calculator.
+* To become familiar with the implementation of arithmetic operations in VHDL using the numeric_std library
 * To develop a VHDL testbench for design simulation from scratch.
 * To implement a 4x4 keypad as input peripheral to the FPGA and write the corresponding driver in VHDL.